 - 14 oz diced tomatoes

 - 1 tsp onion powder

 - 2 average-sized zucchinis spiralized (you can leave skin on or off, depending on your preference - see note for product recommendation)

 - grated parmesan cheese optional

-In a large saucepan or pot, add crushed tomatoes, chicken broth, Italian seasoning, and onion powder.
+- In a large saucepan or pot, add diced tomatoes, chicken broth, Italian seasoning, and onion powder.
 Bring to a simmer, stirring occasionally, until it thickens.